Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: Introduction

-For detecting GW by PTA, the residual signal - the difference between measured and predicted time of arrivals (TOAs) - is calculated \citep{Verbiest}.
+For detecting GW by PTA, the residual signal - the difference between measured and predicted time of arrivals (TOAs) - is calculated \citep{2016MNRAS.458.1267V}.
 The Pulsar Timing Residuals ($PTR$s) are very sensitive indicators to elucidate interesting physical properties of pulsars and other cosmological and astrophysical foreground processes \citep{2012hpa..book.....L,man13,Issa}.
 It is essential to thoroughly elucidate the different components associated with the modeling of deterministic contributions to arrival times, the stochastic astronomical and instrumental delays, and eventually the elimination of systematic errors \citep{2019BAAS...51g.195R}.
 It has become evident that preparing appropriate catalog of pulsars for subsequent inferences necessitates the incorporation of sophisticated data pre-processing.
 Motivated by these discrepancies and inspired by advances in data analysis routines, several researchers have investigated $PTR$s to identify SGWB and estimate its physical parameters.

 Searching the quasi-quadrupole spatial cross-correlation of PTA reveals the unique signature of SGWB, and it was the pioneering approach used by Hellings \& Downs \citep{1983ApJ...265L..39H, 2005ApJ...625L.123J}.
 Inspired by the concept of self-similarity, \cite{Issa} introduced an innovative approach for irregular fluctuation analysis, which is a suitable method for both SGWBs detection and even for discriminating between different sources of GW.
-Finally, they also established an upper bound on the characteristic strain amplitude \citep{Issa}.
 Resolving bright individual SMBHBs in the presence of SGWB through future PTAs has been examined in \citep{2025arXiv250510284F}.
 Extracting the relevant physical observables from power spectrum and overlap reduction function (Hellings \& Downs curve) in PTA was carried out by \cite{2023PhRvD.107d4007B}.